 The quick success confirmed our hypothesis that there was a need for a publication that talked about chat bots in an informal, non-techie way.
 A blog whose target audience was the same as the target market of the chat bots – the average millennial who was curious about this new phenomenon and wanted to find out more about it without having to deal with the jargon, preferably in short snippets of information easily consumed while waiting for a friend at the bar or cabbing it to work.
 So I continued writing for the site whenever I came across an interesting chat bot and had some free time.

-I did feel a twinge of sadness when I realised that I would no longer be the person who took all decisions regarding the site (logo, layout, appearance or even the editorial style and content), but I continue to write for the publication, pitching in an article whenever a bot strikes my fancy, while the team of writers at Red Baron now manage its growth and maintenance.
+Time to bring out those champagne glasses!
+Once the jubilation subsided, I did feel a twinge of sadness when I realised that I would no longer be the person who took all decisions regarding the site (logo, layout, appearance or even the editorial style and content).
+But I continue to write for the publication, pitching in an article whenever a bot strikes my fancy, while the team of writers at the agency now manage its growth and maintenance.